 A delightful, stone-built, detached cottage situated in the attractive village of Embleton, just a few miles from the well-known fishing village of Craster and superb sandy beaches.
 The cottage has lots of character and a pretty, sunny garden.
 It is comfortably furnished and well equipped, making a superb holiday base.
 Don't forget to try some of Craster's famous oak-cured kippers!

-Two ground floor bedrooms: 1 x double with en-suite (shower cubicle, basin and WC), 1 x twin.
-Bathroom with bath with shower over, basin and WC.
+Two ground floor bedrooms: 1 x double with en-suite shower , basin and WC, 1 x twin.
+Bathroom with bath, shower over, basin and WC.
 Well-equipped kitchen with dining area.
 Pleasant sitting room with open fire.
 Entrance hall.

 Electric storage heaters with open fire.
 Electric cooker, microwave, fridge, washing machine, TV with Freeview, DVD, selection of books, games and DVDs.
 Electricity inc. in rent.
-Duvets and pillows provided, linen hire available at £3.50 pppw.
+Bed linen inc. in rent.
 Cot and highchair on request.
 Ample nearby road parking.
 Pretty garden with lawn area.
 Garden furniture.
 Sorry, no pets and no smoking.
 Shop and pub 2 mins walk.

 At a glance